-SAP DeterminationOther: Attention School Director: I wish to appeal the decision and/or policy of the school regarding the abcircumstances and pertinent information relating to the decision or policy y are stated below.
-Supporting Documentation Attached: YESNO Student Signature Parent or Guardian (If applicable) Date OFFICE USE ONLYAPPEALAPPEAL DENIED EXPLANATION OF DECISION: REQUIREMENTS OF STUDENT T PROGRESS AT THE END OF THE PROBATIONARY PERIOD: O ACHIEVE SATISFACTORY ACADEMIC
+SAP DeterminationOther: Attention School Director: I wish to appeal the decision and/or policy of the school regarding the above-indicated manner.
+The mitigating circumstances and pertinent information relating to the decision or policy are stated below.
+Supporting Documentation Attached:YESNO Student Signature Parent or Guardian(If applicable) Date OFFICE USE ONLYAPPEALAPPEAL DENIED EXPLANATION OF DECISION: REQUIREMENTS OF STUDENT TO ACHIEVE SATISFACTORY ACADEMIC PROGRESS AT THE END OF THE PROBATIONARY PERIOD: